lukaskubanek/LoremIpsum/Readme.markdown

 # Lorem Ipsum

-*Lorem Ipsum* is a simple lorem ipsum generator for iOS and OS X apps.
-It supports generating text in different formats (words, sentences, paragraphs), miscelianous data (names, URLs, dates etc.) and placeholder images for both, iOS and OS X.
+*Lorem Ipsum* is a simple lorem ipsum generator for iOS and macOS apps.
+It supports generating text in different formats (words, sentences, paragraphs), miscelianous data (names, URLs, dates etc.) and placeholder images for both, iOS and macOS.

 This project was inspired by a great static site generator [Middleman](http://github.com/middleman/middleman).
 Its [lorem ipsum feature](https://github.com/middleman/middleman/blob/37e22c040ebcabed0ac3d8bce85aa085177d012a/middleman-core/lib/middleman-more/extensions/lorem.rb) was also a data source for this project.